mhostetter/galois/README.md

 [SymPy](https://www.sympy.org/en/index.html) is used to generate some test vectors.
 [Octave](https://www.gnu.org/software/octave/index) is used to generate test vectors for forward error correction codes.

 This library would not be possible without all of the other libraries mentioned.
-Thank you to all their developers!
+Thank you to all their developers.

 ## Citation